Gerry Cinnamon: Early life and bands

-Rise in popularity and live shows

 In 2014, having sold-out gigs at small venues purely through word of mouth and social media, he was invited to write and perform a song at a rally event in George Square ahead of the referendum on Scottish independence.
-The song, Hope Over Fear, which was released as a single, introduced him to a wider audience – however he has stated that he had no desire to become a figurehead for the Yes campaign.
+The song, "Hope Over Fear", which was released as a single, introduced him to a wider audience – however he has stated that he had no desire to become a figurehead for the Yes campaign.

-In summer 2015, Cinnamon supported John Power on tour, released another single, Kampfire Vampire, and performed to a large crowd on the T-Break Stage at T in the Park, fulfilling a long-held ambition to play at the festival.
+In summer 2015, Cinnamon supported John Power on tour, released another single, "Kampfire Vampire", and performed to a large crowd on the T-Break Stage at T in the Park, fulfilling a long-held ambition to play at the festival.

-In July 2016 he again performed at T in the Park, this time at the 'King Tut's Wah Wah Tent' stage as he had hoped to do a year earlier.
+In July 2016, he again performed at T in the Park, this time at the King Tut's Wah Wah Tent stage as he had hoped to do a year earlier.
 Despite having one of the traditionally least popular time slots across the weekend (2pm on Friday), his performance was again well-attended.
 In October he was announced as 'Best Live Act' at the 2016 Scottish Alternative Music Awards.

-In November, without being signed to a record label, he headlined a sold-out show at Glasgow's O2 ABC Glasgow, the promotion of which had consisted of a single message on his Facebook profile; he later admitted he was so disorganised that he had not even prepared a set list for the performance.
+In November, without being signed to a record label, he headlined at Glasgow's O2 ABC Glasgow, the promotion of which had consisted of a single message on his Facebook profile; he later admitted he was so disorganised that he had not prepared a set list for the performance.
 In December, he supported Ocean Colour Scene in their show at the SSE Hydro.